Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 - Kids water shoes (quick dry) for the rocky entry at Xcacel and Akumal

-- Compact 10x25 binoculars for spotting turtles surfacing offshore from the beach
+- Compact 10x25 binoculars for spotting turtles surfacing offshore

 - Insulated kids water bottles

-- Mosquito repellent bracelets - dusk and night beach time means mosquitoes
+- Mosquito repellent bracelets.
+Dusk and night beach time means mosquitoes.

 - Travel hand sanitizer